My son has been gluten-free since he was 2.5 years old. What is gluten? Why did I choose to remove it from my son’s diet?

-It wasn’t an easy.
+It wasn’t easy.
 Gluten can be addicting to some children.
-Wesley went through a withdrawal period, where his behaviours went through the roof.
-But after the rough stage things did get better.
+Wesley went through a withdrawal period, where his behaviors went through the roof.
+But after the rough stage, things did get better.

 His speech started to improve.
 He started adding in little phrases, seemed happier.
 Another thing is we were able to start potty training him because his digestive system started to work right.

-Basically what was happening to my son was the gluten was effecting the lining of the intestinal wall and large particles of food were getting into his bloodstream and affecting the brain.
+Basically what was happening to my son was that gluten was affecting the lining of the intestinal wall and large particles of food were getting into his bloodstream and affecting the brain.
 The body was then sending out antibodies to fight the particles.
 This was causing my son little body to go into overload.

-You can see a MAJOR change in his attention to detail, and if he accidentally has something that has gluten in it he does act up and has trouble with concentrating.
-One day we will try to reintroduce it, but for now he’s doing great.
+You can see a MAJOR change in his attention to detail, and if he accidentally has something that has gluten in it he does act up and has trouble concentrating.
+One day we will try to reintroduce it, but for now, he’s doing great.

 What to Learn About Doman International?